garrekstemo/Optics-Tutorials/src/lesson05.md

 - Explain how the refractive index can also change the spectrum.

 #### 1-5.
 Exlpain about the activity they are going to do.
-- **Activity**: Deduce the refractive index of an 2 unknown molecules using the cavity.\
+- **Activity**: Deduce the refractive index of 2 unknown molecules using the cavity.\
 (Molecules: Methanol with n ≃ 1.32, Toluene with n ≃ 1.47)
 - **Steps**:
     1. Show how to strat the FTIR and the apps.